Natural capital finance and conservation financing describe investments to conserve the value of the natural environment for the long term.

 Failure to address past actions and increase our efforts to urgently address the state of peatlands could represent a significant economic cost to future generations.
 Costs arising from greenhouse gas emissions, loss of biodiversity, damage to farming, recreational and sporting interests, flooding and drinking water impacts, will all contribute to the negative financial implications for businesses and taxpayers.
 From economic analysis, the full cost of damaged peatlands to society including biodiversity loss, impacts on drinking water and flood management will extend into the £billions (Committee on Climate Change, 2013).

 With the majority of peatlands already in a damaged state, simply leaving them alone will create further liabilities as they deteriorate.
-The UK devolved governments are therefore committed to conserving peatlands - protecting and restoring their natural capital.
+All UK devolved governments are therefore committed to conserving peatlands - protecting and restoring their natural capital.
 These commitments can only be met if natural capital finance becomes a reality.